open62541/open62541/tools/nodeset_compiler/README.md

                         NodeSet XML files with nodes that are already present on the server.
   -x <nodeSetXML>, --xml <nodeSetXML>
-                        NodeSet XML files with nodes that shall be generated.
+                        NodeSet XML files with nodes that dependencies shall be resolved for.
   -r <referenceNodeSetXML>, --ref <referenceNodeSetXML>
                         NodeSet XML file where missing dependencies are resolved from.